johnedstone/pycom-gpy/Readme.md

 * Using a Hologram.io SIM

 ### Current project
-* Currently using `post_json_data` which reports uptime and GPS every hour using GPy and Pytack v2.
+* Currently using [post_json_data project](https://github.com/johnedstone/pycom-gpy/tree/main/projects/post_json_data) which reports uptime and GPS every hour using GPy and Pytack v2.
 * Working on adding Pysense and bme680 from Adafruit.
 See [for example](https://github.com/johnedstone/pycom-gpy/blob/main/Readme_bme680.md)

 ### Firmware